 Another ingenious function of this pedal is the FB Insert and Delay Out jacks.
 You can send the delay to the separate amp for true stereo operation or add in another effect to color the delayed repeats.
 This is great for you sonic pioneers out there.
 They using various distortion or modulation effects on the wet signal.
 The possibilities of this pedal are limited only by your imagination.

 I can’t leave out the MIDI control.
 You can use midi to control the tempo of the delay or tweak any knob function or parameter under the hood.
 This takes performance possibilities to a new level as you can sync the pedal up to your for digitally controlled analog bliss.
 MIDI gives you as much in depth control as some of the most feature-packed delay software available.
-Moog spared no attention to detail in making the MF-104M the ultimate analog delay pedal money can buy.
+Moog spared no attention to detail in making the MF-104M one of the ultimate analog delay pedals money can buy.
+(We’ll See if the Moog MF-108M Cluster Flux is as good in our upcoming review.)

 Moog has created a real treasure trove of delay possibilities with the MF-104M.
 Let’s see the final result.